-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Friday, September 6, 2019.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Friday, September 6, 2019.

 When you hire a construction company to complete a project for you, it is easy to assume that you will have people working on it that know what they are doing.
 This isn’t always the case, and your project can suffer greatly if you don’t have the experience that the project requires.